Tuesday on 1590 KVGB, “The Talk of the Town”

 11A-11:30 “Viewpoints”

-11:30-12P “Room 428” hosted by Cole Reif – Guests include Jessica Ferguson who will talk about the “Kansas Reading Roadmap.”
+11:30-12P “Room 428” hosted by Cole Reif – Guests include Darcy Leach, Great Bend Middle School Tech Coach.
 (Encore Presentation)

 Leave a Reply